Hilary-Oloko/2020_Chicago_Taxi_Trips_Analysis/README.md

 The focus is on analysing Chicago taxi trip data with an emphasis on geospatial and temporal analysis.

+## Get data

+The file is too large to be load here.
+But you can find it by going here: https://www.kaggle.com/datasets/chicago/chicago-taxi-trips-bq
+If you don't want to change the code too much, consider adding it to a data folder in your directory.

-## Data Transformation with PySpark SQL
+## Data Processing with PySpark SQL

 1. **Data Cleaning:**
    - Removed rows with no geolocation for dropoff and pickup to ensure the integrity of our visualization based on maps.